Blinko

 Most local businesses treat their loyalty program as a one-and-done setup: launch the stamp card, hope customers engage.
 The businesses that actually compound revenue from loyalty treat it as a two-phase system — the stamp card builds the audience, and the win-back keeps that audience active.

 If you've already set up a stamp card and you're feeling the day-90 plateau, the fix isn't another stamp card promotion.
-It's a win-back campaign running on the back end, quietly recovering the followers your stamp card alone can't bring back.
+It's a win-back campaign running on the back end, quietly recovering the customers your stamp card alone can't bring back.

 Ready to turn walk-ins into repeat customers?